 The philosophical history of China reveals why this system is possible.
 The sage-philosopher Confucius, whose teachings on correct behavior are integrated into all facets of Chinese life and language, wrote:

-The voluntary exchange of favors is the backbone of society.
+The voluntary exchange of favors and moral reciprocity make up the backbone of society.
 Pay close attention to the final sentence of the passage: All sources and roots of disaster and disorder come from failure in returning grace.
 This is a strong warning to those who fail to participate correctly in a system of favor exchange: your result will be disaster.
 This cultural fact influences unconscious perception and interpretation of action and motivations; actions are assessed for their indication of reciprocity or selfishness.

 History aside, what about today’s generation of Chinese?